 2. WRITING SAMPLE.
-For applicants to the MFA program, the writing sample should include 8 to 10 pages of poems or 15 to 25 pages of fiction or creative nonfiction.
+For applicants to the MFA program, the writing sample should include 8-10 pages of poems, 15-25 pages of fiction or literary nonfiction, or 25-30 pages of a play or screenplay.
 For applicants to the MA program, it should include 15 to 25 pages of critical prose, from one or more essays.

 3. APPLICATION FEE.
 Please enclose a check or money order in the amount of $40.00 made payable to the University of the South.

 4. TWO LETTERS OF RECOMMENDATION, each in an envelope sealed and signed by recommender.
 These recommenders should be former professors or other persons able to evaluate your potential for graduate study.